stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 Note the `d` argument of type `Num a`.
 This is a dictionary that contains
-functions that implement methods of `Num` type class.
-When a method of that
+functions that implement the methods of the `Num` type class.
+When a method
-type class needs to be called, the dictionary is indexed by “name” of that
+of that type class needs to be called, the dictionary is indexed by the name
-method and the extracted function is used.
-Not only `foo` accepts the
+of that method and the extracted function is used.
+Not only does `foo`
-dictionary as an additional argument, it also passes it to polymorphic
+accept the dictionary as an additional argument, it also passes it to
-functions inside `foo`, and those functions may pass it to functions in
+polymorphic functions inside `foo`, and those functions may pass it to
-their bodies:
+functions in their bodies:

 ```haskell
 foo :: Num a -> a -> a